 “For by grace you are saved,” means that now you have an established “perfect” order by the grace and love of God that we can take some actions towards.

 Our sinful “works” cannot establish that “perfect” order, this can only be done by Jesus.
 The Bible said in Acts 4:12 “Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved.”
 Other than Jesus.
 He established that perfect order.
 Then Jesus said to us as recorded in Matthew 5:48, “Be ye therefore perfect, even as your Father which is in heaven is perfect.”
 Perfect means that we must be Godly, doing always what is right, which also means if we sinned, we must repent and continue to live a perfect life.
-This is the commandment given to us by God for us to realize the second phase of the process, which is to follow the perfect order established by Jesus, and the result will be record in the Books of Life and make known on the Day of Judgment: “…they were judged every man according to their works.”
+Jesus verified this with the example of Zacchaeus in Luke 19:8-10, “Meanwhile, Zacchaeus stood before the Lord and said, ‘I will give half my wealth to the poor, Lord, and if I have cheated people on their taxes, I will give them back four times as much!’
+Jesus responded, ‘Salvation has come to this home today, for this man has shown himself to be a true son of Abraham.
+For the Son of Man came to seek and save those who are lost.’”

-This message is partly true, but this will keep you from doing your part.
-Notice, this message only points to the truth of process number one.
-That is, Jesus established a perfect order for us to follow.
-But it hides the fact of process number two, which is the action on our part to follow Jesus and do as he commands.
-Just imagine if Jesus established principle number one, but no one in this entire world follow him; no action, would the result of life everlasting be given to us?
+|Just imagine if Jesus established principle #1, but no one in this entire world follows him; no action, would the result of life everlasting be given to us?
 If Satan had established his order in Eden, and Adam and Eve did not follow him, would we be in this predicament?
 Therefore, the “You don’t have to do anything” message is a subtle lie to annul the plan of salvation.

 This message again is partly true, but it only points to the first principle.
 To believe and do nothing about your belief is a false message.
 The Bible recorded in James 2:19 “Thou believest that there is one God; thou doest well: the devils also believe, and tremble.”
 So if the devils also believe, does that mean that they are saved?
 Believing alone will not bring forth the result of the salvation plan.

 The mathematical formula and logic for Salvation would look like this:

-In summary, salvation by faith and salvation by works are joint processes in the plan of salvation for humans who keep the commandments of God, and have the testimony of Jesus Christ.
+In summary, salvation by faith and salvation by works are joint processes in the plan of salvation for humans who keep the commandments of God and have the testimony of Jesus Christ.
 They are not afraid of the devil’s ploy that uses these terms to confuse us.
-We are certain of Jesus message and the plan of God for our lives.
+We are certain in Jesus’ message and the plan of God for our lives.
 It is just as John saw it: “…And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.
-And the sea gave up the dead who were in it; and death and hell delivered up the dead who were in them: and they were judged every man according to their works.”
+And the sea gave up the dead who were in it, and death and hell delivered up the dead who were in them: and they were judged every man according to their works.”